This blog is written by our clinicians and aims to keep patients informed with up to date information on medical conditions.

 With the end of Summer and the sudden chill in the morning air, it is inevitable that our thoughts turn to Winter health needs, more specifically the flu!

 So, let’s talk more about the flu or influenza, to give it its proper name.

 Influenza or the flu, (as we will call it) is an infectious respiratory disease caused by influenza viruses that contaminate the nose, throat, and occasionally the lungs.
 Symptoms of flu can be mild to more serious and at times may be fatal.

 How do I know I have the flu?

-Covid 19, the common cold and the flu are all caused by viruses which attack the respiratory system (the nose, mouth, throat, and lungs) and they all have similar symptoms.
-With the common cold, symptoms tend to be less severe than with the flu, however, Covid 19 and the flu do have comparable symptoms although, Covid 19 spreads more easily and it is more common for sufferers to have changes to their sense of taste and smell.
+Covid-19, the common cold and the flu are all caused by viruses that attack the respiratory system (the nose, mouth, throat, and lungs) and they all have similar symptoms.
+With the common cold, symptoms tend to be less severe than with the flu, however, Covid-19 and the flu do have comparable symptoms, Covid-19 spreads more easily and it is more common for sufferers to have changes to their sense of taste and smell.
 The symptom table below gives you a simple breakdown of common symptoms associated with all three viral conditions (1):

 How does the flu spread?

 With the increase in public health notifications and campaigns, more people are aware that the flu is an infection and that it is spread from person to person.
 Typically, the flu is spread via airborne droplets, meaning that when someone is infected, they can pass on the flu to others when they cough, sneeze, or talk, even from as far away as six feet.
 An infected person can spread the flu up to a day before they feel unwell, and up to a week after they feel ill.
 Naturally, the young, the old and people who have lowered immunity (resistance) to disease will be more susceptible to contracting the flu and may be contagious longer.